VelocityRa/SlyTools/README.md

 No detailed instructions yet, see `sly_bake.bat` and modify the paths in it accordingly.

 ### Asset List
-A Google Sheet with all the official game's assets [is maintaned here](https://docs.google.com/spreadsheets/d/1bdhTl2IvXVWOjnjhpgUTH0kg6e-RcioezIYrsi-_mso/edit?usp=sharing)
+A Google Sheet with a list of all the official game's assets [is maintained here](https://docs.google.com/spreadsheets/d/1bdhTl2IvXVWOjnjhpgUTH0kg6e-RcioezIYrsi-_mso/edit?usp=sharing).

 ## Contact
 I'm `velocity` on the [Sly Cooper Modding](https://discord.gg/gh5xwfj) Discord server.